Clustered planarity testing revisited: Algorithm

 Now we describe the algorithm in more details.
 We start with the original algorithm for planarity testing and then show how to modify it for c-planarity testing.

-During a continuous deformation from $\mathcal{D}$ to some other drawing $\mathcal{D}'$, the parity of crossings between a pair of independent edges is affected only when an edge $e$ passes over a vertex $v$ that is not incident with $e$, in which case we change the parity of crossings of $e$ with all the edges adjacent to $v$; see Figure~\ref{obr_2_1_switch}.
+During a ``generic'' continuous deformation from $\mathcal{D}$ to some other drawing $\mathcal{D}'$, the parity of the number of crossings between a pair of independent edges is affected only when an edge $e$ passes over a vertex $v$ that is not incident to $e$, in which case we change the parity of the number of crossings of $e$ with all the edges incident to $v$; see Figure~\ref{obr_2_1_switch}.
 We call such an event an \emph{edge-vertex switch}.
-Note that every edge-vertex switch can be performed independently of others, for any initial drawing: we can always deform a given edge to pass close to a given vertex, while introducing new crossings only in pairs.
-Thus, for our purpose the deformation from $\mathcal{D}$ to $\mathcal{D}'$ can be represented by the set of edge-vertex switches that were performed an odd number of times during the deformation.
+Note that every edge-vertex switch can be performed independently of others, for any initial drawing: we can always deform a given edge $e$ to pass close to the given vertex $v$, while introducing new crossings with every edge ``far from $v$'' only in pairs; that is, after every event when $e$ touches another edge, a pair of new crossings is created.
+For our purpose the deformation from $\mathcal{D}$ to $\mathcal{D}'$ can be represented by the set of edge-vertex switches that were performed an odd number of times during the deformation.
 An edge-vertex switch of an edge $e$ with a vertex $v$ is denoted by the ordered pair $(e,v)$.